 If you can’t get away, we can offer the next best thing: the top pools just outside the city center that allow entrance by the day (no need for membership fees) to cool off during the warm summer months!

-The pool called Le Pavoniere is immersed in the largest park of the city, the Cascine Park, which runs along the Arno river to the west of the city center.
+The pool called Le Pavoniere is right smack in the middle of the largest park of the city, the Cascine Park, which runs along the Arno river to the west of the city center.
 It looks like a swimming pool within a hotel rather than a city one since the location is enriched by an ancient villa, a poolside bar, restaurant and pizzeria.
 There is also a smaller pool perfect for children.
 In the evenings, once the pool closes, the restaurant/bar hosts many evening events with music.

 How to get there: from Santa Maria Novella Station, take the tram in the direction to "Villa Costanza" and get off at stop "Cascine", or take the bus n°17 in direction "Verga 02" and get off at stop "Kennedy".

 The Piscina Comunale Costoli is the biggest and best equipped pool center in Florence.
-It has two outdoor pools, an Olympic sized one as well as a smaller one perfect for children as well as adults.
+It has three outdoor pools, an Olympic sized one and a smaller one perfect for children as well as adults.
 The third is a mid.sized one and has a diving platform!
-The complex is located near the Artemio Franchi Stadium and next to the Mandela Forum, and is surrounded by a large lawn with lots of trees where you can lay down in the shade or grab some sunshine if you’re building up your tan.
+The complex is located near the Artemio Franchi Stadium, right next to the Mandela Forum, and is surrounded by a large lawn with lots of trees where you can lay down in the shade or grab some sunshine if you want to perfect your tan.
 You’ll find space even during the most crowded hours of the day!

 Within the complex, you’ll also find a bar where you can buy panini, snacks, ice cream and much more.
 If you can plan ahead, we actually recommend packing a picnic to enjoy in the shaded park area and staying the entire day.